xamarin/xamarin-forms-book-preview-2/README.md

 When specifying a `local` namespace declaration in XAML, it is no longer necessary to include the assembly name.
 You can include it if you want, but it's been removed from the **ColorListView** program in Chapter 8, **SharedStatics** in Chapter 10, and **StackedBitmap** in Chapter 13.

 The deprecated `Font` has been replaced with `FontSize` in **MonkeyTap** and **XamlKeypad**, both in Chapter 8.

+### Chapter 13 and Platform-Specific Bitmaps (July 22, 2015)

+The four programs in the section of Chapter 13 entitled "Platform-Specific Bitmaps" have all been enhanced to run on the two Windows Runtime platforms.

+To accomplish this, a `ForPlatform` class has been added to the **Xamarin.FormsBook.Toolkit** library.
+This class is very similar to `OnPlatform` except that it has two additional properties named `WindowsStore` and `WindowsPhoneStore`.
+These properties allow a code or XAML file to access bitmaps from the two Windows Runtime projects.